 Now, it used to be entirely different.
 And I say this being a past songwriter myself.
 I’d say there’s at least 3 different worlds to look at depending upon the world you’re living in.

-Secondly, the synchronization world, where a lot of professionals earn the majority of their royalties from getting their songs used in Film, TV, ads, brands, video games, etc.
+Secondly, the synchronization world, where a lot of professionals earn the majority of their royalties from getting their tunes used in Film, TV, ads, brands, video games, etc.

-And thirdly, there’s also the world pre Napster … meaning the real apex circa late 90s / early 2000s where you had the opportunity to make boatloads of cash as a songwriter.
+And thirdly, there’s also the world pre Napster … meaning the real apex circa late 90s / early 2000s where you had the opportunity to make boatloads of cash as a songwriter, especially with mechanical royalties (which in those days were generated from the sale of CDs, cassettes and vinyl).
 Let me explain.

 Ahh yes, the world pre-Napster.

-This was (so far) the heyday for professional songwriters.
+This was (so far) in the music industry the heyday for professional songwriters.
 For those of you under the age of 25, Napster was an illegal file sharing peer to peer service where you could get any and every Mp3 file for free.

 On the other hand, customers just got tired of that system and felt ripped off (rightfully so).
 I mean – we paid over $15 … most of the time just to get 2 really great songs and another 10 songs of trash.
 I mean really that’s what it was.
 Now – that might have sucked for the consumer – and it did.
 But for a professional songwriter – it was awesome.

-OK - Let’s say you didn’t write the single on, say, any of Whitney Houston’s biggest albums.
+OK – Let’s say you didn’t write the single on, say, any of Whitney Houston’s biggest albums.
 It didn’t matter.
-Just because you wrote a song and were on the ALBUM, and maybe even people didn’t even care specifically about your song - you still got paid on 20 Million album sales!
+Just because you wrote a song and were on the ALBUM, and maybe even people didn’t even care specifically about your song – you still got paid on 20 Million album sales!
 Holy crap.
-Yes!
+Yes – all those mechanical royalties!
 Dahhmm.
-I mean back then in the 90s and early 00s, as a professional songwriter, if you got 1 song on a Whitney or Celine Dion album - you could retire.
+I mean back then in the 90s and early 00s, as a professional songwriter, if you got 1 song on a Whitney or Celine Dion album – you could retire.
 And in style.

 So what are we talking about here.